tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 ### Regulate tool adoption

-Newsflash, things change a lot in the JavaScript and React ecosystem.
+Using the Web, JavaScript, and React ecosystems as concrete examples again, any observer can see that the pace of change is immense.
 Not quite as much as they were circa 2014-17, but they still move at an impressively daunting speed.
+In the last 2 years, we've also seen Machine/Deep Learning and Artificial Intelligence tooling and systems explode in number and popularity.

-Part of our job is staying on-top-of new developments in the ecosystem, porting the useful ones to our application, and generally keeping our application well-positioned in the ever-changing and shifting terrain.
+Part of your job is staying on-top-of new developments in the ecosystem, porting the useful ones to your application, and generally keeping your application well-positioned in the ever-changing and shifting terrain.
+This is difficult work, fraught with opportunities to lose yourself in noise and hype.

 #### The Risk of Ecosystem Shifts

 "Bit rot" has long been derided as myth, but engineers should be wary before dismissing it out of hand.
 While nothing may be physically rotting in your computer's memory or storage, the ecosystem around it is constantly shifting.
-The real risk for a React application becoming stale is it's dependencies becoming out-of-date and eventually unavailable.
+Consider the very real risk of a React application becoming stale by it's dependencies becoming out-of-date (or worse, unavailable).
 This could be styling and component libraries, state management libraries, build tooling, API querying and caching tools, test runners, linters and formatters, typescript, or Node.js itself.

 The real risk isn't that those things randomly stop working, because as long as the correct version of everything remains available the code will still build